|

 METEOR- Beyond Visual Range Air-To-Air Missile

-The Beyond-Visual-Range Air-to-Air Missile (BVRAAM) (also known as Meteor) should provide Eurofighter with the capability to combat projected air-to-air threats and sustain air superiority throughout the life of the aircraft.
+The Beyond Visual Range Air-to-Air Missile (BVRAAM) (also known as Meteor) should provide Typhoon with the capability to combat projected air-to-air threats and sustain air superiority throughout the life of the aircraft.

-The weapon is required to operate in all weather conditions and will complement the Eurofighter Advanced Short-Range Air-to-Air Missile (ASRAAM).
-Until Meteor enters service, Eurofighter will be armed with the Advanced Medium Range Air-to-Air Missile (AMRAAM).
+The weapon is required to operate in all weather conditions and will complement the Typhoon Advanced Short Range Air-to-Air Missile (ASRAAM).
+Until Meteor enters service, Typhoon will be armed with the Advanced Medium Range Air-to-Air Missile (AMRAAM).

-Meteor is a collaborative programme with five partner nations; Germany, Spain and Italy (for Eurofighter), Sweden (for JAS 39 Gripen) and France (for Rafale).
-The full development and initial production contract worth £1.2bn was signed by the parties in December 2002.
-In-service date has slipped to 2012 and the projected RAF cost overall is some £1.4bn.
+Meteor is a collaborative programme with 5 partner nations; Germany, Spain and Italy (for Typhoon), Sweden (for JAS 39 Gripen) and France (for Rafale).
+The UK MoD expects a fully developed missile standard ready for delivery and platform integration in 2012 and the first front-line Typhoon unit declared Meteor capable in 2015.
+The overall cost is projected at £1.4 billion.